Temporal bandwidth of consecutive polariton condensation

-In this Letter, we develop a microscopic theoretical model accounting for non-resonant pumping, the cooling dynamics of the inhomogeneously broadened hot exciton reservoir, lateral ballistic losses of polaritons, as well as thermalisation and vibron-mediated relaxation to investigate the intrinsic limitations of the temporal separation of consecutive polariton condensates.
-We have adapted the Lindbladian approach introduced in \cite{Zasedatelev2021} and further developed in \cite{Shishkov2022} that accounted for resonant excitation of polaritons in organic microcavities, and introduce to this model the lateral ballistic losses that were phenomenologically shown to play an important role in the photon statistic of polariton emission in organic microcavities \cite{Putintsev2024}.
+In this Letter, we develop a microscopic theoretical model accounting for non-resonant pumping, the cooling dynamics of the inhomogeneously broadened hot exciton reservoir, polariton thermalisation, vibron-mediated relaxation and kinetic polariton-exciton bimolecular quenching to investigate the intrinsic limitations of the temporal separation of consecutive polariton condensates.
+We have adapted the Lindbladian approach introduced in \cite{Zasedatelev2021} and further developed in \cite{Shishkov2022} that accounted for resonant excitation of polaritons in organic microcavities, and introduce to this model the polariton-exciton bimolecular quenching that occurs due to the delocalization of polaritons with large in-plane momenta.
 We apply our theoretical model to describe experimental observations of the temporal dynamics of polariton emission in the presence of two consecutive pump-pulses by varying their temporal separation and pulse-width.
-We find that lateral polariton losses dominate the temporal dynamics of consecutive polariton condensates.
-Our approach allows for the delineation of the condensation process dynamics driven by the complex interplay of inner relaxation mechanisms.
-Furthermore by simulating the dynamics of polariton relaxation for a wide range parameter-space we perform design optimization for future development of optical logic gates.
+By combining real- and k-space analysis of the temporal dynamics of consecutive polariton condensates, we unravel the role of kinetic-induced bimolecular losses.
+Furthermore, by simulating the dynamics of polariton relaxation for a wide range of parameter-space we perform design optimization for future development of optical logic gates.